 If a defendant has at least two prior DUIs and is convicted for a BAC level of no higher than .099%, the DUI offense can be upgraded to a second degree misdemeanor.
 In Pennsylvania, a second degree misdemeanor can mean up to two years in prison and a $5,000 fine.
 The most severe DUI penalties could result in a defendant serving up to five years in prison if they are convicted.

-Additionally, a defendant who was previously convicted for DUI will likely have their license suspended and have an ignition interlock device installed on their vehicle once they are eligible to drive again.
+Additionally, a second DUI charge in PA carries harsher penalties.
+A defendant who was previously convicted for DUI will likely have their license suspended and have an ignition interlock device installed on their vehicle once they are eligible to drive again.
 An ignition interlock prevents a person from starting their car if they are intoxicated.

 A DUI conviction can have a substantial negative impact on your academic career.
 The University of Pennsylvania has a student code of conduct that can help you learn what to expect if you are convicted for driving under the influence.
 Under some circumstances, this may include being placed on some form of academic probation or possibly even losing access to scholarships.
 Our firm can help defend you in a disciplinary hearing conducted by UPenn.

 Contact Our Experienced Criminal Defense Attorney to Handle Your DUI Case

 If you are worried about how a DUI case and resulting behavior may affect your status as a student at UPenn, contact an experienced Philadelphia criminal defense lawyer today.
 DUI and lewdness defense lawyer for UPenn students Lloyd Long possesses over a decade of experience handling a wide range of criminal cases, and he would be proud to use that experience to represent you.
 To schedule a free legal consultation, contact The Law Office of Lloyd Long at (215) 302-0171.